Typetura/Typetura/README.md

 ### Identifying the container

 By default, the container is the viewport.
 Similar to viewport units, Typetura looks at the width of the viewport to determine what styles to use.
-You can define your own container by using the utlity class `class="cq"` or by adding `container-type: inline-size;` to any element in your CSS.
-If you’re fimiliar with container queries, you’ve already got the hang of it.
+You can define your own container by using the utility class `class="cq"` or by adding `container-type: inline-size;` to any element in your CSS.
+If you’re familiar with container queries, you’ve already got the hang of it.

 ```html
 <div class="cq">